phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

 But, that is just a personal preference (i.e., there is no fundamental mathematical justification for it).

-Okay, let's increase teh concentration parameter to favor more divergence events *a priori*.
+Okay, let's edit our config to increase the concentration parameter to favor more divergence events *a priori*.
 Change::

     event_model_prior: